Diyorazh/Undergrad-thesis-entanglement-dynamics/README.md

 Simulated the Entanglement Transition (EE, BMI, TMI, etc.) in Random Unitary Circuit.

 Thesis was written in Chinese and Slides in English.
 I am glad to provide code and algorithms.
+The pseudocode was written in my thesis but I also added markdown blocks in my jupyter notebook.
 If you used my code in your academic work, please cite the github link.
 Thank you!